-Ok, Jacob plus 66 souls plus Joseph and his two sons already in Egypt then adds up to 70 descendants of Isaac via Jacob in the initial count.
+Ok, Jacob plus 66 souls plus Joseph and his two sons already then in Egypt, adds up to 70 descendants of Isaac via Jacob in the initial count.
 Also there were the sons and grandsons' wives.
 See too the note at bottom about Manasseh and Ephraim.

 So, let's count them in Genesis 46

 Reuben + 4 = 5

 Simeon + 5 (from his wife) + 1 (from a Canaanite woman) = 7

 Judah + 5 sons + 2 grandsons = 8

 Zebulun + 3 = 4

 This totals up to 35 souls with 34 souls coming through Leah.

 Subtract the 2 sons of Judah who died in Canaan, and include Jacob as the first one.

 No record anywhere, incidentally, of Dinah's marriage.